AssemblyAI/assemblyai-haystack/README.md

 The AssemblyAI Audio Transcript Loader allows to transcribe audio files with the AssemblyAI API and loads the transcribed text into documents.

-To use it, you should have the assemblyai python package installed, and the environment variable ASSEMBLYAI_API_KEY set with your API key.
+To use it, you should have the environment variable ASSEMBLYAI_API_KEY set with your API key.
 Alternatively, the API key can also be passed as an argument.

 More info about AssemblyAI: